 WhatsApp may be one of the most popular messenger services there is, especially outside of the U.S. However, simply because it’s well known doesn’t mean it is equivalent to ideal data security.
 In 2016, WhatsApp implemented end-to-end encryption to improve user privacy.
 Messages are not stored by WhatsApp.
 So if hackers access the system, they will not be able to access information.
 However, while the messages are secure, the user data is not.
 While Facebook now owns it, WhatsApp introduced two-factor authentication in 2017 to improve security.
 Though it might be popular with consumers, Appthority voted it the most blacklisted app for business.

-We created FamilyApp for those want to communicate securely with their friends and family online.
+We created FamilyApp for those who want to communicate securely with their friends and family online.
 We wanted to make it easy to organize fun family activities, interests, and ideas through our private messenger and calendar.

 As a private communications platform, FamilyApp makes it their goal to provide secure interactions with brands and providers, too.
 So the network is decentralized and the app features end-to-end encryption that does not trail users.
-FamilyApp is perfect for those who want to use an app that’s safe from beginning to end, because privacy is intrinsic to the app.
-We created this technology to keep your family’s data security within your family.
+FamilyApp is perfect for those who want to use an app that’s safe from beginning to end because privacy is intrinsic to the app.
+We created this technology to keep your family's data security within your family.

-The social network Facebook has received critic reviews in recent years over its data security practices.
+The social network Facebook has received critical reviews in recent years over its data security practices.
 As a result, it’s important to know what you’re getting when it comes to their messaging service.
 While it’s based on Facebook’s current chat network, it has features like calls and video messages.
 While Facebook Messenger offers end-to-end encryption, it does not automatically enable this feature.
 Instead, users must manually activate Secret Conversation every time you begin a chat.
 It’s also worth being aware that the messenger cannot encrypt messages you have already sent.

 Launched in 2003, Skype is one of the oldest modern communication mediums out there.
 With approximately 300 million users every month, people can talk around the world by video or voice.
 As result, data security using iOS and Android devices is important.
 While Skype-to-Skype service is encrypted, this is not the case when it comes to non-Skype users.
 For example, if you use Skype to call a mobile or landline, this part of the communication is not encrypted.
 As many people use Skype this way, many conversations may not be secure.